sutta » an » an7 » Aṅguttara Nikāya 7.74

 Seyyathāpi, brāhmaṇa, nadī pabbateyyā dūraṅgamā sīghasotā hārahārinī, natthi so khaṇo vā layo vā muhutto vā yaṁ sā āvattati, atha kho sā gacchateva vattateva sandateva;

 It’s like a mountain river traveling far, flowing fast, carrying all before it.
-It doesn’t turn back—not for a moment, a second, an instant—but runs, rolls, and flows on.
+It doesn’t turn back—not for a moment, a second, an hour—but runs, rolls, and flows on.

 evamevaṁ kho, brāhmaṇa, nadīpabbateyyūpamaṁ jīvitaṁ manussānaṁ parittaṁ lahukaṁ …pe…